 What is Detox?

 Even though methadone is commonly used as part of heroin replacement therapy, this drug is also a strong opiate medication.
 This substance is also highly addictive, and it can be a real challenge to come off it because of the unpleasant withdrawal symptoms.
-If you, or somebody you care about, is looking to beat a methadone addiction, the methadone detox center in Stuart, FL is going to greatly increase your likelihood of success.
+If you, or somebody you care about, is looking to beat a methadone addiction, the methadone detox program in Stuart, FL is going to greatly increase your likelihood of success.

 Why do people become addicted to methadone?